Mons, Belgium: From 1800 to the present

 Following the fall of the First French Empire in 1814, King William I of the Netherlands fortified the city heavily.
 In 1830, however, Belgium gained its independence and the decision was made to dismantle fortified cities such as Mons, Charleroi, and Namur.
 The actual removal of fortifications only happened in the 1860s, allowing the creation of large boulevards and other urban projects.
 The Industrial Revolution and coal mining made Mons a center of heavy industry, which strongly influenced the culture and image of the Borinage region as a whole.
 It was to become an integral part of the sillon industriel, the industrial backbone of Wallonia.

 Riots of Mons

 On 17 April 1893, between Mons and Jemappes, seven strikers were killed by the civic guard at the end of the Belgian general strike of 1893.
+This general strike was one of the first general strikes in an industrial country.
 The proposed law on universal suffrage was approved the day after by the Belgian Parliament.

-This general strike was one of the first general strikes in an industrial country.

 Battle of Mons

-On 23–24 August 1914, Mons was the location of the Battle of Mons—the first battle fought by the British Army in World War I. The British were forced to retreat with just over 1,600 casualties, and the town remained occupied by the Germans until its liberation by the Canadian Corps during the final days of the war.
+On 23–24 August 1914, Mons was the location of the Battle of Mons—the first battle fought by the British Army in World War I. The British were forced to retreat with just over 1,600 casualties, and the town remained occupied by the Germans until its liberation in the Second Battle of Mons by the Canadian Corps during the final days of the war.

-Within the front entrance to the City hall, there are several memorial placards related to the WW1 battles and in particular, one has the inscription:
+Within the front entrance to the City Hall, there are several memorial placards related to the First World War battles and in particular, one has the inscription: